PostgreSQL Configuration

 searchAttribute: 'uid'

-generate and maintain the ident map file (known as pg_ident.conf
+generate and maintain the ident map file (known as pg_ident.conf) inside the

 data directory.